 - Possible screening of family members who may carry the same mutation

-Genetic testing helps determine whether a patient's breast or ovarian cancer is inherited, and whether family members have a higher risk of developing the same cancer.
-Having this knowledge is the first step in cancer prevention and intervention that could protect the health and save the lives of at-risk relatives.
+Genetic counseling and genetic testing can help determine if a person’s cancer is inherited and whether family members have a higher chance of developing the same cancer.
+Having this knowledge is the first step in cancer prevention and intervention.
+It can protect the health and save the lives or relatives who are at-risk.

 If you have questions, call the MDHHS Genetic Information Line at 1-866-852-1247 or email email@example.com.
 For cancer genetic counseling and testing services in your area, visit the Directory of Clinical Cancer Genetic Services in Michigan.

 Funding for this program was made possible (in part) by the Centers for Disease Control and Prevention.
 The views expressed in written materials, publications, or webpages do not necessarily reflect the official policies of the U.S. Department of Health and Human Services, nor does the mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.